-There are currently a total of five departments including the Police Department, Information Technology, Public Works, Finance, and Development Services.
-These five departments, in addition to the Administrator's Office, provide a full range of general governmental services including police protection and investigation, roads and streets, drainage, parks and recreation, planning and zoning, development review and permitting, licensing, code enforcement, and promotional events.
-All of the departments coordinate through the City Administrator in the administration of the daily affairs of the City.
+There are currently a total of five departments under the direction of designated Department Heads, including the Police Department, Information Technology, Public Works, Finance, and Development Services.
+These five departments, in addition to the Administrator's Office, provide a full range of general governmental services including police protection and investigation, financial and customer services, roads and streets, drainage, parks and recreation, planning and zoning, development review and permitting, licensing, code enforcement, and promotional events.
+All of the departments coordinate through the City Administrator.